acexedo/acexedo/README.md

 - 👋 Hi, I’m @acexedo
-- 👀 I’m interested in ... web development, game development and machine learning
+- 👀 I’m interested in ... web development, python scripting, data analyis, cybersecurity and machine learning
 - 🌱 I’m currently learning ... web development
 - 💞️ I’m looking to collaborate on ... a web project
 - 📫 How to reach me ... at my email edocharles728@gmail.com